Lampung: Geography

-Lampung Province has an area of 33,570.26 km2, about the same size as the nation of Moldova or Russia's Bryansk Oblast.
+Lampung Province has an area of 33,570.76 km2, about the same size as the nation of Moldova or Russia's Bryansk Oblast.
 The province borders the Sunda Strait to the southeast and the Java Sea to the east.
 There are a number of offshore islands within Lampung Province, such as Legundi, Krakatoa, and Tabuan.
 These islands are located mostly in the Bay of Lampung.
 Pisang Island lies at the entrance to the Regency of West Lampung.
 There are 172 islands considered to be part of the province that have names.

 The highest mountain in Lampung is Mount Pesagi, standing at 2,262 m above sea level in West Lampung.
 The river Way Sekampung is the longest river in the province, at 265 km with a catchment area of 4795.52 km2.
 Mount Krakatau is a volcanic caldera located in the Sunda Strait, close to the Lampung province.
 The Krakatoa erupted from 20 May until 21 October 1883, which caused landslides, producing high waves in the coastal area of Lampung.

+Tree-cover loss year in Lampung, 2001-2024, from the Global Forest Change dataset.

 Between 1969 and 1970, the total area of forest land in Lampung that had been used was 249,200 hectares.
 In 2000, there were 48 permits issued; in 1980, the number reached 76 permits.
 The topography of the region in the western part is mostly hilly, while the eastern part is mostly a lowland area that is agricultural and swampy.
 In 1950, nine specimens per 100 square kilometres in Lampung were collected as part of botanical research.

 Government and administrative divisions

 Lampung Province, which was formed from the southern portion of South Sumatra Province in 1964, was initially composed of just three regencies (kabupaten): Lampung Selatan, Lampung Tengah and Lampung Utara (and one autonomous city, Bandar Lampung).
 A fourth regency (Lampung Barat) was created on 16 August 1991 from part of Lampung Utara, and on 3 January 1997, two further regencies were created: Tanggamus from part of Lampung Selatan and Tulang Bawang from part of Lampung Utara.

 On 20 April 1999, two additional regencies were formed: Lampung Timur from part of Lampung Tengah and Way Kanan from part of Lampung Utara, as well as a second autonomous city, Metro, from another part of Lampung Tengah.
 A ninth regency (Pesawaran) was created on 17 July 2007 from a part of Lampung Selatan.

 On 29 October 2008, three more regencies were formed: Mesugi and Tulang Bawang Barat from parts of Tulang Bawang Regency, and Pringsewu from part of Tanggamus Regency.
 A thirteenth regency (Pesisir Barat) was formed on 25 October 2012 from the west coast part of Lampung Barat Regency.
-These are all listed below with their revised areas and their populations at the 2010, 2020 and at the mid-2024 official estimates.
+These are all listed below with their revised areas and their populations at the 2010, 2020 and at the mid 2025 official estimates.